shiyuent/icarians.space/pages/about.md

 Xiaowei is a Ph.D. candidate (started at Sep.
 2017) in fluid mechanics under the supervision of [Prof. Richard Sanberg](https://findanexpert.unimelb.edu.au/profile/742813-richard-sandberg) at the [Unimelb Fluid Mechanics Group](https://fluids.eng.unimelb.edu.au/).

-I received a MPhil. in Bridge Engineering from Tongji University (同濟) supervised by [Prof. Yaojun Ge](https://bridge.tongji.edu.cn/Data/View/279) and [Prof. Yongxin Yang](https://bridge.tongji.edu.cn/Data/View/285) in 2017.
-Before that, I completed a B.Sc in Civil Engineering from Hunan University (嶽麓) under the supervision of Prof. Zhi Fang in 2013.
+I received a MPhil. in Bridge Engineering from Tongji University (同濟大學) supervised by [Prof. Yaojun Ge](https://bridge.tongji.edu.cn/Data/View/279) and [Prof. Yongxin Yang](https://bridge.tongji.edu.cn/Data/View/285) in 2017.
+Before that, I completed a B.Sc in Civil Engineering from Hunan University (嶽麓書院) under the supervision of Prof. Zhi Fang in 2013.

 I am interested in turbulence modelling, machine learning, and structures such as bridges, wind turbines.
 I am fond of reading books about history, philosophy and films.
+The name [Icarians](https://en.wikipedia.org/wiki/Icarians) is name after a French-based utopian socialist movement.
+Though egalitarianism is an ideal dream in this scarity land, it is the lighthouse of taking care of minortiy groups and also the earth itself.

 Feel free to contact me via:
 [Github page](https://github.com/shiyuent), xiaoweix2@student.unimelb.edu.au.